rofor/lidar2block/README.md

 The third loop generates the X positions which on the west face are all 1.

-The terrain point cloud and the five generated point clouds are combined together into one big file with three columns called block.xyz.
+The terrain point cloud and the five generated point clouds are combined together into one big file with three columns called /temp/block.xyz.

-CloudCompare can be used to open block.xyz, and save it as a PLY mesh.

-This PLY mesh can then be imported into MeshLab and exported as an STL from which GCODE can be generated for 3d printing or CNC machining.
+Finally Meshlabs command line utility meshlabserver is then used in combination with a MLX script to generate a water tight mesh from the point cloud.
+First Poisson-disk Sampling, then Delete Current Mesh, leaving only the newly created mesh, then Surface Reconstruction: Ball Pivoting, and lastly Close Holes.

+## Notes

+* Currently the dimensions of the ASCII grid need to be set manually inside the script, they're currently set to 1000.

+* I've included some miscellaneous scripts splitting up both large .asc fiels and large .tif with a 10 by 10 grid to produce 100 smaller files.
+Thus the standard 10km by 10km survey data can be broken down into individual kilometers.

 ## Setup

 Required dependencies:

     gdal

-Optional dependencies:

-    CloudCompare
-    MeshLab
+    meshlab

 Clone this repository: